kuhru/NeatPyScripts_kuhru/README.md

 Immensely useful if you use pixiv, yande.re, danbooru etc very actively and have a rigid naming system, but don’t exactly have enough mental memory to keep over 1000s of images in mind such that you’re not repeat downloading an image.

 Runtime of over 10000 files without any duplicates is sub 1 second, so I do believe its sufficiently fast and efficient.
+!!
+Make sure, you edit the variable 'lox' and the parameter of 'Counter' is correct for your usecase. !!